Interplay between intraspecific suppression and environment in shaping biodiversity: Model

-We investigate consumer abundances at the steady state and examine the impact of intraspecific suppression and environmental conditions on their diversity (see Fig.~\ref{fig:Schematic}).
-In the presence of intraspecific suppression, consumers are unable to attain large abundances, thereby leading to an increase in the number of small consumer communities and enhancing diversity, particularly in resource-rich environments.
-However, this effect diminishes in resource-scarce environments, where species struggle to meet minimum energy requirements.
-Through theoretical derivation of the ratio $S^*/M^*$ and numerical integration of Eq.~\ref{eq:model_ext}, we rigorously investigate these scenarios and present our findings in the following section.
+Through a brief investigation of consumer dynamics, we found that the interplay between intraspecific suppression $h$ and environmental condition $\mu_K$ is crucial to determining consumer species' diversity [see Figs.~\ref{fig:Schematic}(b)--(e)].
+In the presence of intraspecific suppression, consumers are unable to attain large abundances, thereby leading to an increase in the number of small consumer communities and enhancing diversity [Figs.~\ref{fig:Schematic}(b) and (c)].
+However, this effect diminishes in resource-poor environment, where species struggle to meet minimum energy requirements, which is shown in Figs.~\ref{fig:Schematic}(d) and (e).
+Through theoretical derivation of the relative diversity $S^*/M^*$ at steady state and numerical integration of Eq.~\eqref{eq:model_ext}, we rigorously investigate these scenarios and present theoretical bounds of $S^*/M^*$.
+A detailed explanation of the numerical methods is provided in SM~\cite{SM}, and all the codes are available in Ref.~[\onlinecite{my_git}].